Consumer behavior in marketing

 How many decisions do you make during the day?
 What do I want for lunch?
 Do I want to go for coffee?
 Should I buy those jeans?

 For instance, how many times have you stood in line at the checkout and thrown one of those sneakily placed chocolate bars into your basket?
-Or you’re about to click the Buy Now button when you spy things that other customers purchased.
+Or you’re about to click the Buy Now button when you spy a product that other customers buy, and you want it too.
 FOMO is strong!
 Into your cart goes more stuff.
 Do you need it?

 Boom… a marketing win!